 Specifically, the results of buyer behavior analysis often help with things such as:

 - Predicting customer value.
-The better you understand your customer segmentation, the more easily you’ll be able to optimize your operations to focus on your most profitable segments.
+The better you understand your customer segmentation, the more easily you’ll be able to optimize your operations to focus on your most profitable customer segments.

 - Improving customer retention.
-Understanding your behavioral data will help you identify what brings customers back, thus increasing customer satisfaction and reducing customer churn.
+Understanding your behavioral data will help you identify what brings existing customers back, thus increasing customer satisfaction and reducing customer churn.

 This kind of customer analytics might ultimately point towards a shift in marketing strategy, some tweaks to your product, or something else entirely!